 Match Group Transforms

 Rules: On the left-hand side, a pre-defined list of 'Match Rules' will appear in alphabetical order (ascending-by default).
 You can drag and drop transform(s) to configure against any Match Group(s).
-After you drag and drop a transform, a pop-up will appear for you to configure the parameters used within the transform.
+After you drag and drop a transform, a pop-up will appear for you to configure the parameters used within each of the different transforms:

 You can enter/select the parameters and then click the ‘Add’ button to add the transform to the selected Match Group.